 About the Artist

-As well as over 200 private commissions, Jenni has completed custom commercial projects, and enjoys promoting her work to the public through both solo and group exhibitions.
-The first solo exhibition was in the Graffan Galleries at WWT Castle Espie in 2018 and she returned there in Feb 2020 & 2021 when she curated and exhibited in the North Down Craft Collective group shows.
-Her work also retails around Northern Ireland and via her website.
+As well as private sales and commissions numbering into the hundreds, Jenni has completed custom commercial projects, and enjoys promoting her work to the public through both solo and group exhibitions.
+The first solo exhibition was in the Graffan Galleries at WWT Castle Espie in 2018 and she returned there in Feb 2020 & 2022 when she curated and exhibited in the North Down Craft Collective group shows.

 2022 also saw her move to Boom Studios in Bangor and exhibit in the Carnegie Library with studiomates in November.
 2023 saw work exhibited in group shows in North Down Museum, and Castle Espie.
 She also runs classes from the workshop in Boom Studios, with a sketch walk and landscape painting class as regular fixtures.

 In 2023 Jenni has leaned in to more experimental work in her Fieldwork project, achieving recognition with selection for the ForM exhibition and funding from Culture Ards & North Down to study abstraction in Artform, Co Waterford in the autumn with Mary O'Connor.

 Jenni’s work retails around Northern Ireland and on her website.